jankovicsandras/imagetracerjs/README.md

 by András Jankovics

+### 1.2.1

+ - FIXED: Gaussian blur preprocessing is now independent of DOM and canvas, thus working directly with Node.js (Issue #9)

 ### 1.2.0

 This is a major update, changing some internal logic and option default values.
 The API is compatible, so it should work out of the box.